-In order to withdraw completely from school, students MUST obtain the Student Withdrawal Form (located at the Registrar's Office) and complete the following steps.
+In order to withdraw completely from school, students must complete the following steps.

-- Meet with an Academic Advisor/Counselor. - Complete all required information on the Student Withdrawal Form.
-The student must have the instructor (or Division Chair) of each course sign the completed form. - 3.
+- 1. Contact the Registrar's Office to initiate the withdrawal process. - 2.
+Connect with an Academic Advisor/Counselor to understand the implications of withdrawing from all courses. - 3.
 Return the completed form to the Registrar's Office for final processing. - 4.
-Complete and return the Leaver/Withdrawal Follow-Up Survey to the Registrar's Office.
+Complete and submit the Leave/Withdrawal Follow-up Survey to the Registrar's Office.

-The Registrar's Office will notify instructors as necessary regarding student withdrawals.
+The Registrar's Office will notify instructor(s), as necessary, regarding student withdrawals.